Configure AD FS as an SSO source for the Command Platform

 Generate the relay state URL

-After following these steps for your version of AD FS, you will now be able to sign in to the Insight Platform directly from your IdP using a relay state URL.
+After following these steps for your version of AD FS, you will now be able to sign in to the Command Platform directly from your IdP using a relay state URL.
 You can create a relay state URL with this utility: https://jackstromberg.com/adfs-relay-state-generator/

-The IDP URL String mentioned in that utility is simply the Relying Party SAML 2.0 service URL provided by the Insight Platform earlier in the configuration process, with /idpinitiatedsignon.aspx appended.
+The IDP URL String mentioned in that utility is simply the Relying Party SAML 2.0 service URL provided by the Command Platform earlier in the configuration process, with /idpinitiatedsignon.aspx appended.
 The other two fields are the same as provided.

 Enable Service Provider-initiated sign-on